1 / 10

 Want to buy an as-new car but don’t want to pay the price tag of a factory order?
 Look for a pre-reg or ex-demonstrator model.
 These’ll have been ordered and registered by dealers, and will be ready to go.
 We’ve seen examples with delivery miles selling for as little as £25,000 - a saving of more than £3000 compared to new.

 Trim levels and standard equipment

-The cheapest Touran model is badged the SE.
-This covers the basics with 16-inch steel wheels, front and rear parking sensors (useful in a car of this size) and silver roof rails.
+The cheapest Volkswagen Touran SE covers the basics with 16-inch steel wheels, front and rear parking sensors (useful in a car of this size) and silver roof rails.
 It gets electric windows (front and rear), manual air conditioning and an electronic parking brake with auto-hold function.
 Infotainment is provided by an eight-inch touchscreen display with Bluetooth connectivity and DAB radio.

-Topping the range is the sporty R-Line model, which comes with 18-inch alloy wheels and bespoke exterior styling.
+Topping the range is the sporty Volkswagen Touran R-Line, which comes with 18-inch alloy wheels and bespoke exterior styling.
 Inside, you’ll find grey decorative inserts, black rooflining and grey stitching on the leather-trimmed steering wheel.
 The sporty seats proudly display R-Line logos, as do the door protectors.
 Stainless steel pedals complete the look.

 Ask the heycar experts: common questions